woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 ]
 ```

 The parent value will be used for producers, processors, and batchers if no explicit child value is provided.
-Alternatively, we might want to fan out a parent value to only two of the three unset child values while maintaining the original child value.
+Alternatively, we might want to fan out a parent value to only two of the three unset child values while maintaining the original child value of the third.

 This is done by [merging](https://hexdocs.pm/elixir/Keyword.html#merge/2) the child options into the parent options.
 Thus, if the child does not define a value for the option, the parent value is inherited.